google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   : The tree_size of the tree on which to base the proof, in decimal.

 > The `hash` must be calculated as defined in {{tree_leaves}}.
 The `tree_size`
 > must designate an existing v2 STH.
-Because of skew, the front-end may not know
-> the requested STH.
-In that case, it will return the latest STH it knows, along
-> with an inclusion proof to that STH.
-If the front-end knows the requested STH
-> then only `inclusion` is returned.
+If the server does not have an STH
+> corresponding to `tree_size`, then it MUST return an error `tree_size
+> unknown`.

 Outputs: